Sunday, December 07, 2008

 - Allocate and release required pages and sections

-- Track object "incarnation" and state--update active objec
+- Track object "incarnation" and state--update active objects with last incarnation

 Phase III: Logical Application